soundstep/itv-test/README.md

 	$ grunt watch

+### Run the demo

+The repo must be running on a local server: localhost on port 80 to avoid CORS issues.

+	/index.html

 ### Run the tests

-Run the repo from a local browser and navigate to /tests
+The repo must be running on a local server: localhost on port 80 to avoid CORS issues.

+	/tests/index.html

 ### Run the tests using karma

 	$ npm instal karma -g
 	$ npm install mocha -g
 	$ grunt karma